 “Strategic autonomy” and “sovereignty” have become dominant rhetorical goals in the European policy community including in energy policy.
-Advocates would deny they are talking about autarky, but the old-fashioned word serves as a convenient shorthand, while also giving us access to debates on related topics in the past.
+Advocates would deny they are talking about autarky, but the old-fashioned word serves as a convenient shorthand, while also giving us access to debates on related topics in the past, as I will discuss below.

 The current, leading argument for sovereignty seems to be that the EU can buck historical trends through what often amount to relatively minor adjustments in science and industrial policy.
 Besides the explicit Euro-centrism of official rhetoric, policy initiatives such as the European battery and solar alliances hinge on the epistemic basis of renewal lying mainly within continental borders; as it were, an autarky of expertise as well as materials.

-A political figure like Mario Draghi seems to straddle this perspective (but he also supports positions likely to be anathema to Greens, reflecting to my mind the confusing vortex of rhetoric).
+A political figure like Mario Draghi seems to straddle this perspective (but he also positions more straightforwardly on the right with his support for the military-industrial complex, whereas I do not think everyone of those talking about sovereignty is so inclined).
 Looking at my own reading list of academic papers, “geoeconomics” experts Ban and Liu probably get to the idea most specifically, citing their paper last year “The Emperor has no batteries: Europe’s uneven bid for battery strategic autonomy”.
 They argue that Europe could become “a competitive supplier of decarbonisation technologies…free from Asian supply chains” but only if officials made changes in working methods termed “green developmentalism” focused on “the long haul of scaling, stabilisation, and sovereign retention [of technology]”.

-There is an alternative, albeit minority, view from the left that is, to the contrary, explicit about the need for unprecedented changes to political economy.
-It posits that such a huge program of re-equipping the energy system could only emerge from such shifts.
-Some are minded to label this view as “pessimistic” because they take it to mean impossible, yet, to the contrary, it can be seen as optimistic, almost utopian, when viewed from the progressive side of politics.
+There is an alternative, albeit minority, view from the left that is, to the contrary, explicit about the need for unprecedented change.
+It posits that such a huge program of re-equipping the energy system, to the extent of shutting down the burning of fossil fuels, could only emerge from such change.
+Some are minded to label this view as “pessimistic” because they take unprecedented to mean impossible.
+It is however not entirely spelled out why they think unprecedented technological change more plausible than unprecedented political change.
+It seems, after all, they, themselves, are also guilty of the pessimism of which they accuse others.

-The underpinning argument, most prominently developed by the historian, Jean-Baptise Fressoz, goes approximately as follows (as I understood it; apologies if I have accidentally misrepresented it).
+The minority argument, most prominently developed by the historian, Jean-Baptise Fressoz, goes approximately as follows (as I understood it; apologies if I have accidentally misrepresented it).
 Autarky has been achieved in the past, to varying degrees, by dictatorial regimes such as Apartheid South Africa, but decarbonization has never been achieved (not even in small ecological communities like Findhorn in Scotland).
-Therefore, based on track record, it would be possible to develop an autarkic energy system, although it would be very costly.
-But it is important not to confuse that goal with decarbonization, which, in contrast, would represent an historically unprecedented shift in the forces of production.
+Therefore, based on track record, it would in theory be possible to develop an autarkic energy system, although it would be an extraordinary achievement.
+But it is important not to confuse that goal with decarbonization, which, in contrast, would be historically unprecedented.

 The findings highlight that while intentional communities [like Findhorn] are to some degree withdrawn from the mainstream, they are embedded within and depend upon the wider society and economy.
 This could inhibit or accelerate further decarbonisation and could present a risk of undermining the community’s lifestyle principles.